 Can I bring my four year old out for riding lessons?
-Sorry our insurance policy requires all riders be over the age of five.
-Once child has reached his/her fifth birthday a lesson may be scheduled.
+Sorry!
+Our insurance policy requires all riders be over the age of five.
+Once a child has reached his/her fifth birthday a lesson may be scheduled.

 Can I just rent a horse and ride for fun?
 No, it is not safe for someone that has not ridden before to ride without supervision and is not covered by my insurance.
 Riding lessons provide a fun and safe riding experience for a new rider or a rider that has not ridden in a while and needs to brush up on his/her skills.

 Do you offer trail riding?
 Insurance does not allow trail riding for riders that are not current students.
 Current students may have the opportunity to accompany me on a trail ride once they have mastered steering and controlling the horse's speed at the walk, trot, and canter on the rail, while maintaining their relaxation and balance.
 This takes several lessons.

 Do you offer birthday parties?
 The only format that I can do a "birthday party" is a short lesson with two riders at a time with up to three lessons in a row.
 This is a total of six children.
 This lesson is similar to the introductory lesson.
 Children will learn to how to mount, stay balanced, steer horse at a walk, and trot on a lead line.
 They may pet and give treats to horses after lesson.
 A short lecture on horse care may also be given if desired.
 Children will receive a coloring sheet, parts of horse diagram, and coupon for future lessons.
 Children must wear appropriate clothing and fill out paperwork properly.
 Check out the Getting Started page for clothing and paperwork information.